Best hiking trails in Frontenac Provincial Park

 Adventure awaits hikers, campers and nature lovers anytime since the park is open throughout the year.

-Frontenac Provincial Park offers several adventures for beginners to experienced hikers.
+Frontenac Provincial Park offers adventures for beginners to experienced hikers.

-The park has over 100 km of hiking and backpacking trails.
+The park is home to over 100 kilometres of hiking and backpacking trails.
 Choose from easy walks, moderate hikes or more challenging treks.
-Plus, a total of 48 designated interior campsites around the area can be accessed by foot.
+Plus, there are a total of 48 designated interior campsites that can be accessed by foot.

 Trails and intersections are well-marked so that hikers won’t get lost.
 There are also logs and log bridges in the creeks or streams so you can cross easily without getting wet.

 When hiking, you may have a chance to spot beavers, deer, otters, bears, black rat snakes, grouse and a variety of birds on the trails.

 Here are some of the Frontenac trails worth exploring:

 The Arab Lake Gorge Trail is recommended for beginner hikers and backpackers.
 It’s approximately a 1.5 kilometre loop, which takes about 30 minutes to finish.

 Along the trail you’ll see vegetation in the valley bottom and a variety of ferns.
 You will walk along an extensive boardwalk through the gorge and wetlands area.

 This trail is an 11 kilometre loop trail and great for beginner to experienced hikers.
 The trail is charming when fall colours are starting to show.